top of page

 It said, “I was born on the day I first kissed you”.

 It seemed that all was right in the world.
-That there really is someone for everyone.
+That there is someone for everyone.
 For that is the magic of love.
 They were both truly alive…….at least for a while.

 I did mention that ‘fate’ did not take kindly to any interference in her affairs.
 Neither did her two sisters for that matter.
 For some people, life is just lonely and that is exactly how the spinning sisters liked it.
 They had each other, which meant they had little understanding of this painful human condition.
 They just sat and spun the threads of fate.
 They cared not; what fortunes befell mere mortals.
 All it took was a stitch here or there, to change the fabric of someone’s life forever.